Kimserey/BlogArchive/20180411_orleans_2_0_0_stable.md

-# Microsoft Project Orleans 2.0.0 beta 3 to 2.0.0 stable
+# Microsoft Project Orleans ClientBuilder and SiloBuilder

-Microsoft Project Orleans just released its 2.0.0 stabe version.
-This version embodies an enormous amount of enhancements, fixes, refactor, new functionalities aligning to the new tools used in asp.net core with the configuration framework, logging framework, and at the same time providing a direct configuration via builder with comprehensible separations of API to boot clients and silos.
+Prior 2.0.0 stable, we used to configure client and silo using `ClientConfiguration` and `ClusterConfiguration`.
+I was hard to understand how to configure those as many options were available.
+Moving forward to 2.0.0 stable, __ClientConfiguration and ClusterConfiguration no longer exist!__ It has now been replaced by a `ClientBuilder` and a `SiloBuilder` (notice there is no cluster builder).
+The shift toward builders makes life easier to us to configure client and silo.
 Today I want to take the time to explain how the migration between beta 3 and stable can be done in three parts:

-1. What changed
-2. Configure ClientBuilder
+1. Configure ClientBuilder
-3. Configure SiloBuilder
+2. Configure SiloBuilder

-## 1. What changed

-Back in 1.5, we used to configure client and silo using `ClientConfiguration` and `ClusterConfiguration` which were hard to configure with many possibilities.
-Following the shift to dotnet standard, multiple alpha/beta releases happened and in order to maintain Orleans backward compatibilities, some properties were added to supersede others while obsolete ones were not removed.

-_For example the seed nodes configuration, I had a hard time to understand as it was an array but it turns out to be an obsolete configuration and was supposed to be a single value pointing to the primary node._

-It was hard to understand how to configure properly a Silo and a Client.

-Moving forward to 2.0.0, __ClientConfiguration and ClusterConfiguration no longer exist YAY!!__
-It has now been replaced by a `ClientBuilder` and a `SiloBuilder` (notice there is no cluster builder).

-## 2. Configure the ClientBuilder
+## 1. Configure the ClientBuilder

 A client needs to connect to a cluster.
 The only configuration needed for the client is therefore: